rackerlabs/technical-blog/_posts/2020-06-16-handling-back-end-data-with-salesforce-and-mulesoft.md

 2. Use Salesforce Connect to connect to an OData-compliant API endpoint provided by MuleSoft.

-3. Configure MuleSoft to handle the integration with the backend systems and return the data to the MuleSoft API.
+3. Configure MuleSoft to handle the integration with the back-end systems and return the data to the MuleSoft API.
 This step makes the data available to users in Salesforce.